oxc-project/oxc-project.github.io/src/ja/blog/index.md

 - The decision was made after talking to the author of [rslint](https://github.com/rslint/rslint) and [rust-analyzer](https://github.com/rust-lang/rust-analyzer)
 - rust-analyzer proved that IDE-centric tools built around concrete syntax tree are possible
 - rslint proved that it is possible to write a JavaScript parser in Rust, with the same base libraries as rust-analyzer
-- Rome ported the rslint codebase to their own repo with permission from rslint's author
+- Rome ported the rslint codebase to their own repository with permission from rslint's author

 ## Concrete Syntax Tree